gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

     A factor that contributes to the backlog is the ongoing acquisition of new items that donors gift to the Library.
     Archivists must choose whether to devote their limited time to making new items publicly accessible versus making items from the backlog publicly accessible.
-If the new items are not immediately curated and added to the Digital Archive, then they must be added to the backlog which increases its size.
+New items that are not immediately added to the Digital Archive implicitly become part of the backlog, thus increasing its size.

 Collection
 :   At SWHPL, a collection is a name such as "The Smith Family Collection" used to identify a set of items that came from